ColOfAbRiX/selinux-summary/README.md

   type, and, optionally, a level.
 When running SELinux, all of this information is used to make access control decisions.

-- **Type Enforcement**: Domains and their allowed permissions towards other domains and types.
+- **Type Enforcement**: Type enforcement is the notion that access is governed through clearance based on a subject-access-object set of rules.

 - **Type**: The type defines a domain for processes, and a type for files.
   SELinux policy rules define how types can access each other, whether it be a